Stationary random subgroups in negative curvature: Random walks and confined subgroups

 Let $\nu_0$ be the $\mu_0$-stationary boundary measure $\nu_0$ on the visual boundary $\partial X$ provided by Theorem \ref{thm:boundary measure}.
 The measure $\nu_0$ is $K$-invariant.
 This follows from the equation $\nu_0 = \mu_0 * \nu_0$ and using the fact that the measure $\mu_0$ is bi-$K$-invariant.
 Since the visual boundary $\partial X$ admits a \emph{unique} $K$-invariant probability measure $m$ it must be the case that $\nu_0 = m$.

 Consider the probability measure $\mu_1$ on the group $\Isom{X}$ as follows.
 Recall that we are regarding the analytic group $G$ as a subgroup of $ \Isom{X}$. \begin{enumerate} \item \emph{The real case.} Any connected non-compact semisimple Lie group admits uniform (as well as non-uniform) lattices \cite{borel1963compact}.
 Fix an arbitrary uniform lattice $\Gamma$ in the Lie group $G$.
-Take $\mu_1$ to be the discretization of Brownian motion on the Lie group $G$ supported on the lattice $\Gamma$ and with initial point given by $x$.
-It is one of the properties of the discretization of Brownian motion (discussed in \S\ref{sec:random walks and confined subgroups}) that the $\mu_1$-stationary boundary measure $\nu_1$ on the visual boundary $\partial X$ coincides with that of Brownian motion starting from the same point.
-The stationary boundary measure $\nu_1$ for the Brownian motion with initial point $x$ is $K$-invariant. \item \emph{The non-Archimedean case.} The fundamental domain for the action of the full group of isometries $\Isom{X}$ on the Bruhat--Tits tree $X$ is a single edge.
+Take $\mu_1$ to be either the probability measure $\mu_\Gamma$ constructed by Connell--Muchnik \cite{Connell-Muchnik} or the discretization of Brownian motion on the Lie group $G$, supported on the lattice $\Gamma$ and with respect to the base point $x$.
+It is a property of these classes of measures (discussed in \S\ref{sec:critical exponents}) that the $\mu_1$-stationary boundary measure $\nu_1$ on the visual boundary $\partial X$ is the unique $K$-invariant one. \item \emph{The non-Archimedean case.} The fundamental domain for the action of the full group of isometries $\Isom{X}$ on the Bruhat--Tits tree $X$ is a single edge.
 In particular, the group $\Isom{X}$ admits a uniform lattice $\Gamma$ of the form $\Gamma = A \ast B$ where $A$ and $B$ respectively are finite groups acting simply transitively on the link of two adjacent vertices $v_A$ and $v_B$ of the tree $X$.
 Let $\mu_A$ and $\mu_B$ be the uniform probability measures on the two sets $A\setminus \{e\}$ and $B\setminus \{e\}$ respectively.
 Let $\mu_1$ be the probability measure supported on the uniform lattice $\Gamma$ given by

 where $\rho > 0 $ is the unique positive real number satisfying